RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

 - Introduction to the Australian Constitution
 - Parliamentary sovereignty def
   - influential 19th century jurist, A V Dice
-  - Parliament has the constitutional power to “make or unmake any law whatever; and further, that no person or body is recognised by the law of England as having a right to override or set aside the legislation of Parliament”
+  - Parliament has the constitutional power to "make or unmake any law whatever; and further, that no person or body is recognised by the law of England as having a right to override or set aside the legislation of Parliament"
 - The powers of all Australian legislatures are constrained by the Commonwealth Constitution
-  - For example, s 92 prescribes that trade, commerce and intercourse between the States “shall be absolutely free”.
+  - For example, s 92 prescribes that trade, commerce and intercourse between the States "shall be absolutely free".
     - Therefore, no law of any Parliament may impede that freedom
   - Judges will only strike down statutes in Australia if there is constitutional authority for such disallowance, either by express words or necessary implication.
     - Leave the ethics to the parliament
     - Union Steamship v King (1988) 166 CLR
-      - argument that the power of the New South Wales legislature under the New South Wales Constitution to make laws “for the peace, order and good government of New South Wales” was restricted to laws which facilitated the general welfare of people in New South Wales.
+      - argument that the power of the New South Wales legislature under the New South Wales Constitution to make laws "for the peace, order and good government of New South Wales" was restricted to laws which facilitated the general welfare of people in New South Wales.
         - Becames s 51(xxvi) of the constitution
         - Became race power
 - The Rule of Law
   - According to Dicey, the rule of law had three main facets.
-    - First, the rule of law meant “the absolute supremacy of regular law as opposed to the influence of arbitrary power,
+    - First, the rule of law meant "the absolute supremacy of regular law as opposed to the influence of arbitrary power,
         - the law should be clear, easily accessible, comprehensible, prospective rather than retrospective and relatively stable.
       - and excludes the existence of arbitrariness,
-      - of prerogative or even of wide discretionary authority on the part of the government”.
+      - of prerogative or even of wide discretionary authority on the part of the government".
-        - The law’s application should also be predictable, consistent and non-discriminatory, thus there is a need to minimise the discretion available to administrative decision-makers.
+        - The law's application should also be predictable, consistent and non-discriminatory, thus there is a need to minimise the discretion available to administrative decision-makers.
-    - The second aspect of Dicey’s definition of the rule of law is that
+    - The second aspect of Dicey's definition of the rule of law is that
-      - there should be “equality before the law” as between the governors and the governed to be subjected to the same law in the same courts as private citizens.
+      - there should be "equality before the law" as between the governors and the governed to be subjected to the same law in the same courts as private citizens.
     - Dicey outlined his third and final aspect of the rule of law thus:
       - with [Englishmen] the law of the constitution, the rules which in foreign countries naturally form part of a constitutional code, are not the source, but the consequence of the rights of individuals, as defined and enforced by the courts.
   - Lord Bingham's eight key principles or sub-rules
-    - First, law must be “accessible and so far as possible intelligible, clear and predictable”;32 with this comes a caution against adventurous judicial activism
+    - First, law must be "accessible and so far as possible intelligible, clear and predictable";32 with this comes a caution against adventurous judicial activism
-    - Second is the caution against arbitrariness: “questions of legal right and liability should ordinarily be resolved by application of the law and not the exercise of discretion”.
+    - Second is the caution against arbitrariness: "questions of legal right and liability should ordinarily be resolved by application of the law and not the exercise of discretion".
     - Third, equality before the law is fundamental.
-    - Fourth, “ministers and public officers at all levels must exercise the powers conferred on them in good faith, fairly, for the purpose for which the powers were conferred, without exceeding the limits of such powers and not unreasonably” AKA Administrative Law
+    - Fourth, "ministers and public officers at all levels must exercise the powers conferred on them in good faith, fairly, for the purpose for which the powers were conferred, without exceeding the limits of such powers and not unreasonably" AKA Administrative Law
-    - Fifth, “the law must afford adequate protection of fundamental human rights”.
+    - Fifth, "the law must afford adequate protection of fundamental human rights".
-    - Sixth, the state must provide a way of “resolving, without prohibitive cost or inordinate delay, bona fide civil disputes which the parties themselves are unable to resolve”
+    - Sixth, the state must provide a way of "resolving, without prohibitive cost or inordinate delay, bona fide civil disputes which the parties themselves are unable to resolve"
-    - Seventh, “adjudicative procedures provided by the state should be fair”
+    - Seventh, "adjudicative procedures provided by the state should be fair"
-    - Eighth, Bingham proposed that “compliance by the state with its obligations in international law as in national law
+    - Eighth, Bingham proposed that "compliance by the state with its obligations in international law as in national law
 - Constitutional conventions
   - Constitutional conventions def
     - Constitutional conventions are customs or practices that are habitually followed by governments, who are under a moral or political obligation to continue following them.